Personal Jurisdiction Over A Foreign Defendant In Pennsylvania

 Comparative Negligence Personal Injury Claim Defense

 Pennsylvania law uses the comparative negligence standard in personal injury cases.
 Under this doctrine, each party to the accident bears a portion of the blame, ranging from zero to 100.
-For a plaintiff, the best result is a determination that he or she carries zero percent of the negligence and the defendant(s) 100%.
+For a plaintiff, the best result is a determination that he or she carries zero percent of the negligence and the defendant(s) 100 percent.
 However, in many cases, lawyers successfully argue that plaintiffs are at least partly to blame.

-Pennsylvania’s 51% Standard
+Pennsylvania’s 51 Percent Standard

-To collect damages in a personal injury case, the plaintiff must demonstrate that he or she is less than 51% at fault for the accident.
+To collect damages in a personal injury case, the plaintiff must demonstrate that he or she is less than 51 percent at fault for the accident.
 Defense lawyers see this standard as a strong defense in cases where substantial responsibility rests with the plaintiff.
-Also, in cases where the percentage of fault is contested, defense lawyers may try to show that a higher than 51% share of blame should apply to the plaintiff and the case be dismissed.

-How Comparative Negligence Is Applied
+How Comparative Negligence is Applied

 Vehicle accident suits often result in a finding of shared negligence.
 Though some accidents may be solely one driver’s fault, such as rear-end collisions, the action of more than one party causes many crashes.